OceanLabs/iOS-Print-SDK/README.md

 - Polaroid Style Prints
 - Square Prints
 - Postcards
+- Frames
 - A4 (invoices, letters, etc)
+- Large Format (A3, A2, A1)
+- Square and Round Stickers
 - New products being added monthly

 ## Features